Casting: History

-India is attributed as one of the first civilizations to use casting methods to mass produce coins.
-Around the middle of the first millennium BC (1000 BC - 1 BC), coins used were made from silver but as the millennium progressed the coins shifted to a cast copper alloy.
-New technology was developed to mass produce the new copper coins.
-Introduced was a multi piece stackable coin template mold.
+India is attributed as one of the first civilizations to use casting methods to mass-produce coins.
+Around the middle of the first millennium BC (1000 BC – 1 BC), coins used were made from silver, but as the millennium progressed, the coins shifted to a cast copper alloy.
+New technology was developed to mass-produce the new copper coins.
+Introduced was a multi-piece, stackable coin template mold.
 Multiple molds were placed on top of one another into a clay cylinder so molten metal could be poured down the center, filling and solidifying in the open spaces.
 This process allowed one hundred coins to be produced simultaneously.

-In the Middle East and West Africa the lost wax technique was used very early in their metallurgy traditions while China adopted it much later.
-In Western Europe lost wax techniques are considered to have been hardly used especially in comparison to that of the Indus valley civilization.
-There were no pieces of lost wax found in the capital of Anyang during the Shane dynasty (1600-1040 BC) while a large amount (100,000 pieces) of piece-mould fragments were found.
+In the Middle East and West Africa, the lost wax technique was used very early in their metallurgy traditions, while China adopted it much later.
+In Western Europe lost wax techniques are considered to have been hardly used especially in comparison to that of the Indus Valley Civilisation.
+There were no pieces of lost wax found in the capital of Anyang during the Shang dynasty (1600–1040 BC) while a large amount (100,000 pieces) of piece-mould fragments were found.
 This led to the conclusion that lost wax was not performed in the capital during this dynasty.
 However, the discovery of a mask made using the investment moulding dated at around 1300 BC indicated that the lost wax technique may have influenced other regions in China.

-Historians debate the origin of the development of the cannon but most evidence points to Turkey and Central Asia in the 18th and 19th century.
-The casting process of a cannon is a bit more complex with the use of a clay core, a template which has clay moulded around it and then broken out followed by an assembly in a casting pit that involves binding the casting with iron bands.
+Historians debate the origin of the development of the cannon, but most evidence points to Turkey and Central Asia in the 18th and 19th century.
+The casting process of a cannon is a bit more complex with the use of a clay core, a template which has clay moulded around it and then broken out, followed by an assembly in a casting pit that involves binding the casting with iron bands.